 So you want to get rid of sugar and other refined carbs, reduce your overall carb intake and boost your protein and healthy fat intake.

-The higher protein amount should trigger fat loss and help build more muscle mass [7].
+According to a study by the National Institutes of Health (NIH), a higher amount of protein should trigger fat loss and help build muscle mass [3].

 FAQs